blosavio/fastester/README.md

                 quoted &nbsp;symbols) represent benchmark names.
 See <a href="#hierarchy">discussion</a>.
               </p>
               <p>
-                Note: This setting only affects benchmark running.
+                Note: This setting only affects running benchmarks.
 It does not affect &nbsp;which data sets are used to generate the <span class=
                 "small-caps">html</span> documents.
               </p>
             </div>